The Master of Palliative Care in Aged Care is a 54-unit coursework program offered by the College of Nursing and Health Sciences.

-The course aims to provide students with opportunities to begin to develop as researchers who are able to communicate research evidence to professional communities.
+The course aims to provide students with opportunities to consolidate their learning and to further develop as professionals with higher level communication, networking skills and be independent collaborators in their professional communities.

 At the completion of this course, students should be able to:

-- articulate the core course concepts of contemporary gerontology and palliative care (eg. healthy ageing and dying, life-course, generativity, loss and grief, interdisciplinary practice, ageist stereotyping)
+- integrate the core course concepts of contemporary gerontology and palliative care (eg. healthy ageing and dying, life-course, generativity, loss and grief, interdisciplinary practice, ageist stereotyping)

 - critically appraise palliative care theory, research, ethics and the professional literature, further extending the students’ knowledge and skills in this area